-BMES 612 - Advanced Musculoskeletal Biomechanics (3).
+- BMES 612 Advanced Musculoskeletal Biomechanics (3).
 Skeletal anatomy and mechanics.
 Muscle anatomy and mechanics.
 Theory and application of electromyography.
 Motion and force measuring equipment and techniques.
 Inverse dynamics modeling of the human body.
 Current topics in musculoskeletal biomechanics research.

-BMES 616 - Advanced Impact Biomechanics (3).
+Typically offered in fall term. - BMES 616 Advanced Impact Biomechanics (3).
 Review of impact biomechanics and critical investigation of the impact response of the human body.
 Participants study the dynamic response of the head, neck, chest, abdomen, upper and lower extremities.
 Real-world examples from automobile safety, military applications, and sport biomechanics.
-P-POI.

-BMES 617 - Biomechanics of Crash Injury Prevention (3).
+Typically offered in fall term, odd years.
+P-POI. - BMES 617 Biomechanics of Crash Injury Prevention (3).
 Presents an introduction to the design and analysis of crash injury prevention methods in vehicle crashes.
 Encompasses three major focus areas: crash energy absorption in (1) the vehicle structure, (2) the occupant, and (3) the occupant restraints.

-BMES 618 - Injury Physiology (3).
+Typically offered in spring term, even years. - BMES 618 Injury Physiology (3).
 Presents an introduction to the physiology of injury.
 Focuses on the pathophysiology, mechanisms, and outcomes of injury in mammalian tissues.
 Explores injury physiology at the organ, tissue, and cellular level.
 Topics include physiology of injury to tissues of the peripheral and central nervous systems, the musculoskeletal system, the pulmonary system, the abdomen, the pregnant female, and the eye.

-BMES 621 - Human Physical Capabilities (3).
+Typically offered in fall term, even years. - BMES 621 Human Physical Capabilities (3).
 Examination of human physical attributes in human-technology systems, with emphasis on models of anthropometry and biomechanics, on intero- and exteroreceptors, and on the work environment; force fields (transitory and sustained), sound, light, and climate.
-P-POI.

-BMES 624 - Biofluids (3).
+Typically offered in fall term, even years.
+P-POI. - BMES 624 Biofluids (3).
 Fluid dynamics of physiological systems with a focus on cardiovascular and respiratory systems.
 Addresses the heart, arterial blood vessels, airways, cardiac and pulmonary circulations, anatomy and function of the heart and respiratory systems.
 Topics covered, include: mechanics of soft tissues, basic fluid mechanics, continuum mechanics and constitutive modeling, rheology of blood, Newtonian and non-Newtonian fluids, viscous flows in vessels, Navier-Stokes, mathematical analysis of pulsatile flows, pulse-wave propagation through vessels, particulate flows and particle transport on airways.
 P-POI.

 BMES 630 - Biological Transport Phenomena (3).
 The fundamental principles of mass transport phenomena are introduced and applied to the characterization of transport behavior in biological systems (e.g. cell, tissues, organs, people).
 Topics include active, passive, and convective molecular transport mechanism.
 These fundamentals will be used to develop analytical and predictive models and describe phenomena such as oxygen transport, kidney function, systemic drug delivery, and design of extracorporeal devices.
+Typically offered in fall term, even years.
 P-Undergraduate courses in fluid mechanics and transport phenomena.

 BMES 631 - Introduction to Regenerative Medicine I (3).
 The course explores the current state of the field of regenerative medicine with specific emphasis on the technological challenges that limit the efficacy and clinical translation of engineered tissues and therapies.
 Course content will be presented from both the life science (e.g., cell biology, organ physiology, biochemical methods) and engineering perspective (e.g. transport phenomena, materials engineering) to compare and evaluate alternative approaches and strategies that are being developed and tested.
 Emphasis is placed on the promising roles of stem cells, biologically-inspired materials, and gene therapies.
+Typically offered in fall term.
 P-Graduate standing or POI.
 Undergraduate biology and calculus are suggested.